ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

 ### Defining Information Resource and its Media Type {#defining-information-resource-and-media-type}

-For the reasons explained in the previous section, this document introduces the concept of defining information resource and media type.
+For the reasons explained in the previous section, this document introduces the concept of "Defining Information Resource and its Media Type".

 A defining information resource for an entity domain D is the information resource where entities of D are defined.
 That is, all the information on the